google/WebFundamentals/src/content/en/updates/posts/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API.markdown

 <figcaption><p><a href="https://www.google.com/intl/en/chrome/demos/speech.html">DEMO</a> / <a href="https://github.com/GoogleChrome/webplatform-samples/tree/master/webspeechdemo">SOURCE</a></p></figcaption>
 </figure>

 <p>Let’s take a look under the hood.
 First we check to see if the browser supports the Web Speech API by checking if the <code>webkitSpeechRecognition</code> object exists.
-If not, we suggest the user upgrades his browser.
+If not, we suggest the user upgrades their browser.
 (Since the API is still experimental, it's currently vendor prefixed.)
 Lastly, we create the <code>webkitSpeechRecognition</code> object which provides the speech interface, and set some of its attributes and event handlers.</p>

 {% highlight javascript %}
 if (!('webkitSpeechRecognition' in window)) {